Nexus-Mods/vortex-games/game-baldursgate3/README.md

 Open up Vortex and navigate to the Games page.
 Use the 'Manage' button on the game tile to add it to your managed games.
 If you can’t see Baldur's Gate 3, you can scan for it or define it manually.

+On first load, you will be prompted to install LSLib and the recommended, but optional, 'Mod Fixer' mod (see below Dependencies).

 ### Migration

 If migrating from an existing version (older than 0.3), there are some extra things to be aware of.